 For a moment, I would back up, shake it off, reset, and try to go at it again, with some new angle or a different perspective on the whole thing.
 But of course, it never went anywhere.
 I would commit myself to recurring in this loop for a spell, trying to crack the codes of existence.
 Ultimately, as I said, I would cool off and go to sleep.

 Of course, I also never really broke down why being ‘alive’ forever would even be a net good thing.
 I only considered the good stuff.
 In truth, immortality would probably be bad.
 If we retained most of ourselves, like I imagined we would — it wouldn’t be something we would necessarily desire because we are not built for immortality, mentally speaking.
 People are not meant to live forever.
 I honestly believe that.

-Regardless of how paradise is set up, I strongly suspect immortality would be this banal continuity, stripped of all its expectation and patience and genuine change and probably devoid of intentionality and motivation and very likely meaning and all the other things that make everything about existing intriguing.
-But that’s another conversation, for another day, and was nothing I included within these nascent reveries on the nature of my own potentially endless existence as a young boy.
+Regardless of how paradise is set up, I strongly suspect immortality would be this banal continuity, stripped of all its expectation and patience and genuine change and probably devoid of intentionality and motivation and ultimately, meaning and all the other things that make everything about existing intriguing.
+But that’s another conversation, for another day, and was nothing I included within these nascent reveries on the nature of my own potentially endless angelic existence as a young boy.

 Given this naive line of thinking from my own past, let me again return to consider this concept of eternity with a different perspective.
 Through my recent readings of Stoic philosophy, I have come across the concept of eternal return, or eternal recurrence.
 It has me again consciously boarding this eternal train of thought.